James 1:21 Commentary

 John MacArthur agrees with this interpretation writing that

 It is the divine power behind the truth of Scripture that is able to initiate salvation, keep it alive and growing, and finally bring it to final glory, complete and perfect.
 We have been saved (justified) through the power of the Word of God; we are kept saved (sanctified) through the power of the Word; and we will be ultimately, completely, and eternally saved (glorified) through the power of the Word.
-(Macarthur J. James.
-Moody)
+(SEE James MacArthur New Testament Commentary - Page 76)

 Kistemaker writes that James 1:21…